balthazarneveu/interactive_pipe/docs/guide/filters.md

 print(blended)
 ```

-:fire: Now come some handy features of the `interactive_pipe`.
+🔥 Now come some handy features of the `interactive_pipe`.
 You can pass parameters directly to the pipeline:

 ```python
 exposed, blended, bnw_image = sample_pipeline(input_image, bnw=True, blend_coeff=0.5)